espressif/esp-faq/docs/en/software-framework/peripherals.rst

 When the TWAI® controller enters reset mode or when the TWAI controller undergoes bus-off recovery, the REC is still permitted to change.
 How to resolve such issue?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  When entering reset mode, the TWAI controller should set the the LISTEN_ONLY_MODE to freeze the REC.
+  When entering reset mode, the TWAI controller should set the ``LISTEN_ONLY_MODE`` to freeze the REC.
 The desired mode of operation should be restored before exiting reset mode or when bus-off recovery completes.

 --------------